 Unfortunately last time we were there it was closed because of Covid, and we've not gone back to check if it's open again, but it probably is, at least in peak season.

 The name Misurina seems to derive from the dialectal expression "meso ai rin", which literally means "in the middle of the streams".
 There is a legend linked to the birth of the lake, that is also in the song Il lago di Misurina by Claudio Baglioni, a really famous Italian singer.

-Hoping you liked the page on what to do in Lake Misurina, before saying goodbye, we would suggest you to read all the articles we wrote about Cortina d'Ampezzo by clicking here.
+We hope you liked this page on what to see at Lake Misurina.
+Before saying goodbye, we would suggest you read our home page, with all the articles we wrote about Cortina d'Ampezzo.